regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 title: NOVEMBER NEWS ROUND-UP
 date: 2020-11-05
 ---
+The festive season is approaching and we are pleased to report some good news - the Mayor has agreed to stop funding the demolition of homes on London's Council estates.

+The Mayor's new [funding guidance](https://www.london.gov.uk/sites/default/files/201123_homes_for_londoners_-_affordable_homes_programme_2021-2026_-_funding_guidance_fa.pdf) issued last week says that from now on he will only fund additional affordable homes built as part of an estate redevelopment.

+>"The Affordable Homes Programme 2021-2026 provides funding for estate regeneration projects where the grant is used for additional homes.
+Funding will not be available for units that replace homes that have been, or will be, demolished."

+The new guidance comes with the caveat however, that in _'exceptional circumstances'_ funding will be provided where existing homes _'have become obsolete'_.

+It remains to be seen what effect this will have on London's [132 estates under threat](https://estatewatch.london/underthreat/estatesatrisk/).
+We [reported last month](https://estatewatch.london/september-news-roundup/) on the growing number of schemes avoiding applying for grant funding in order to avoid the requirement to ballot residents.

-The festive season is approaching and Christmas is a great time for submitting controversial planning applications, limiting feedback as residents are less able to respond.
-Planning applications have just been submitted for no less than four of our estates under threat.
+Christmas is a great time for submitting controversial planning applications, limiting feedback as residents are less able to respond.
+Planning applications have just been submitted for three of our estates under threat.
 We'll be exploring them further as we find out more but here's a brief summary based on the documents submitted to date.

 ## Cressingham Gardens